 When constructing your Support frames - please make sure that the legs of the support are concreted into the ground.
 Ideally this needs to be in a m3 of concrete.

-Pictures 2, 3 and 4 below was built by one of our customers for a run that was just over 60m long.
+Pictures 3, 4 and 5 below were built by one of our customers for a run that was just over 60m long.
 They have been very inventive here and because of the design - will grow as the children in the family get older.

 Although the receiving end frame is fixed (picture 4) the real clever bit is at the sending end (picture 3).
 You will notice that the back leg is made from two posts, one being longer than the other.
 The idea behind this is that the longer of the two legs can be adjusted up the shorter leg and then bolted through the shorter leg when at the desired height.
 As your children grow up, you can then un bolt the back leg and raise the height.